Understanding Print Settings When Ordering Parts: FDM and Resin parts

 - Sep 7

-- 3 min read
+- 4 min read

+When ordering parts using our online ordering tool or by contacting us, you will need to specify a couple of settings based on your requirements.
 The very first and probably the most important thing is to choose the material for your parts.
-This will depend on your requirements and you can use our materials page to help you choose.
+This will depend on your needs, and you can use our materials page to help you choose.
 If in doubt, don't hesitate to contact us directly.

 FDM Printing

-For FDM printing you have two options to select - thickness and infill.
+For FDM printing, you have two options to select: thickness and infill.

 1. Thickness (a.k.a Layer Height): The Balance Between Detail and Speed